gvwilson/thirdbit/fiction/in-heck/index.md

 but somehow the lines on the page didn't capture the drooping greenery in front of her.

-She sighed and tucked her sketchbook and pencil into the blue canvas satchel her father had made for her tenth birthday.
+She sighed and tucked her sketchbook into the blue canvas satchel her father had made for her tenth birthday.
 A lot had happened since then, but at least now she knew he might still be alive.